aws-samples/amazon-managed-service-for-apache-flink-examples/scala/GettingStarted/README.md

 ### Build
 - Run `sbt assembly` to build an uber jar
-- Use `target/scala-3.3.0/getting-started-scala-1.0.jar` in your KDA application
+- Use `target/scala-3.3.0/getting-started-scala-1.0.jar` in your MSF application